astralfrontier-itch-io/astral-comics/rules/rules.md

 * Afraid of heights

-Complications serve two purposes: to give you bonus levels in play when the complication arises, and to indicate to the GM what sorts of situations you want your character to face.
+Complications serve two purposes: to give you a benefit in play when the complication arises, and to indicate to the GM what sorts of situations you want your character to face.

 When you bring a complication into play as part of a roll, add the levels of that complication to the levels you're rolling.